First Tier Tribunal appeals process - Response from the Benefit or Tax Credit office

 If you can't find someone to represent you at the hearing, an adviser may still be able to help you put together your case, collect evidence to support your appeal, and prepare you to represent yourself.

-You can use our Find an Adviser tool (links opens in a new window) to find a local adviser.
+You can use our Find an Adviser tool to find a local adviser.

 The enquiry form also asks you to provide any further information or evidence to support your appeal.
 You should provide as much new relevant information as you can.